 In July 2017, the Financial Conduct Authority (the authority that regulates the London Interbank Offered Rate ("LIBOR") announced its intent to stop compelling banks to submit rates for the calculation of LIBOR after 2021, and the administrator of LIBOR announced its intention to cease the publication of the one week and two month USD LIBOR settings immediately following December 31, 2021, and the remaining USD LIBOR settings immediately following the LIBOR publication on June 30, 2023.
 The one week and two month USD LIBOR settings were last published on December 31, 2021.
 Additionally, it is expected that banks no longer issue LIBOR-based debt after December 31, 2021.
 Accordingly, there is considerable uncertainty regarding the publication of such rates beyond these dates.
 The Alternative Reference Rates Committee ("ARRC") has proposed that the Secured Overnight Financing Rate ("SOFR") is the rate that represents best practice as the alternative to USD LIBOR for use in derivatives and other financial contracts that are currently indexed to USD LIBOR.
 ARRC has proposed a paced market transition plan to SOFR from USD LIBOR and organizations are currently working on industry-wide and company-specific transition plans as it relates to derivatives and cash markets exposed to USD LIBOR.
 On April 26, 2023, the Company amended its 2021 Credit Agreement with the First Amendment, discussed in Note 7 to the condensed consolidated financial statements, to provide for the replacement of LIBOR with Term SOFR as a benchmark interest rate.
 Prior to the First Amendment, net revolving loans under the 2021 Credit Agreement were indexed to USD LIBOR.
-As discussed in Note 8 to the condensed consolidated financial statements, on May 11, 2023, the Company settled its two outstanding interest rate swap agreements, which were indexed to USD LIBOR, and entered into a new interest rate swap agreement indexed to SOFR to coincide with the the index change in the 2021 Credit Agreement, as amended.
-The new swap agreement has a notional valu
+As discussed in Note 8 to the condensed consolidated financial statements, on May 11, 2023, the Company settled its two outstanding interest rate swap agreements, which were indexed to USD LIBOR, and notional value of \$20 million, which were indexed to USD LIBOR was a provinced in the settled swap agreements.
+The term of the new swap agreement has a notional value of the 2021 Credit